google_counter

 Send request for treatment

 Glioblastoma (GB, GBM) is an aggressive brain cancer.
-It develops from CNS glial cells of and spreads fast beyond the brain.
-With dendritic cell therapy, patient's own dendritic cells are modified to find and destroy glioblastoma cells.
-This treatment is 100% individualized.
-Thus, patient's immune system attacks cancer cells better – that is the main aim.
+It develops from CNS glial cells and spreads fast beyond the brain.
+With dendritic cell therapy, patients' own dendritic cells are modified to find and destroy glioblastoma cells.
+This approach is the basis of the immunotherapeutic strategy of dendritic cell vaccine glioblastoma, Germany is today one of the leading countries where this method is used in clinical practice.

 DCT is a personalized treatment approach.
 Minimal side effects and the potential to slow tumor progression – these are the main DCT benefits.
-What is reported as another important advantage is administration when traditional cancer treatments have limited effectiveness.
+Another significant benefit highlighted is its effectiveness in cases where conventional cancer treatments are ineffective.

-Yes, there are mild risks – fever, fatigue, etc. The therapy is generally safe which is important for cancer patients.
-Patients also are watched for early management of adverse effects.
+Yes, there are mild risks – fever, fatigue, etc. The therapy is generally safe, which is important for cancer patients.
+Patients are also watched for early management of adverse effects.
+In modern immunotherapy programs, doctors carefully monitor the body's reaction after using dendritic cells.
+Brain tumors in Germany are treated in specialized clinics with regular medical monitoring, which allows for timely monitoring of possible side effects.

-Dendritic cell therapy is a targeted, 100% personal treatment approach in the sphere of imminotherapy (IT).
-What essential, it has no side effects that are typical for chemotherapy and radiation therapy.
+Dendritic cell therapy is a targeted, 100% personal treatment approach in the sphere of immunotherapy (IT).
+What is essential, it has no side effects that are typical for chemotherapy and radiation therapy.
 It can be used alongside traditional cancer treatments to enhance their effectiveness.
+In modern neuro-oncology, patients often search for information on requests such as glioblastoma Germany.
+Vaccine approaches today are considered one of the promising areas of immunotherapy.

 Brain cancer immunotherapy is suggested to effectively treat recurrent tumors.
-Traditional cancer treatments can be rejected for some reason – but dendritic cell therapy can always inhibit glioblastoma cells through immune system activation.
+Traditional cancer treatments can be rejected for some reason, but modern immune-based approaches exist that may involve the use of dendritic cells.
+Glioblastoma therapy strategies are increasingly discovering such methods to activate the immune system and inhibit glioblastoma cells.

 Dendritic cell therapy is a basically new immunotherapy type.
-As opposite to medications, it uses the patient's own immune cells to fight brain cancer.
+Unlike medications, it uses the patient's own immune cells to fight brain cancer.
 Dendritic cells are processed in the laboratory to recognize and target glioblastoma tumor cells – creating a 100% personalized treatment approach.
+In clinical practice there is the usage of glioblastoma immunotherapy with dendritic cells.
+Germany is one of the countries where this approach is implemented in specialized neuro-oncology centers.

-Up to 60% of patients with this therapy survive longer than usual, as clinical trials suggest.
-Glioblastoma treatment results show that every third patient receives a complete cure with such addition to conventional therapies.
+Up to 60% of patients with this therapy survive longer than usual, as clinical data suggest.
+Glioblastoma treatment results show that every third patient receives a complete cure with such an addition to conventional therapies.
+Similar results are described in the programs of glioblastoma treatment with dendritic cells abroad.

 The administration protocol involves the following.
 Blood collection, laboratory blood cells processing, and glioblastoma vaccine injection intradermally or subcutaneously – everything is simple for a patient.

-Treatment cost for self payers can be from 20,000€ to 38,000€.
-It is a huge difference in cancer immunotherapy price, it depends on the combination of services included.
-However, it represents the total Germany medical expenses for the therapy.
+Dendritic cell GBM treatment cost in Germany can be from 20,000€ to 38,000€.
+There is a huge difference in cancer immunotherapy prices, which depend on the combination of services included.

 Top clinics for brain cancer treatment with dendritic cells in Germany are Laboratories Dr. Gansauge (LDG), Praxisgemeinschaft für Zelltherapie Duderstadt GmbH & Co.
-KG and IOZK Immuno-Oncology Center (Cologne).
-All are recognized immunotherapy hospitals.
+KG, and IOZK Immuno-Oncology Center (Cologne).
+These glioblastoma dendritic cell treatment centers in Germany specialize in personalized immunotherapeutic approaches.

 Authors:

-The article was edited by medical experts, board certified doctors Dr. Nadezhda Ivanisova and Dr. Bohdan Mykhalniuk.
+The article was edited by medical experts, board certified doctors Dr. Nadezhda Ivanisova and Dr. Daria Sukhoruchenko.
 For the treatment of the conditions referred to in the article, you must consult a doctor; the information in the article is not intended for self-medication!

 Our editorial policy, which details our commitment to accuracy and transparency, is available here.
 Click this link to review our policies.